Reviews You Can Rely On

 What's the Best Value?

-Poles range dramatically in price, and luckily, there are some great options that won't break the bank.
-The Trekology Trek-Z 2.0 provides many of the features of more expensive poles at a fraction of the price.
+The Trekology Trek-Z 2.0 is our favorite value of the poles we tested.
+It offers many of the features of more expensive poles at a fraction of the price.
 These features include comfortable foam grips, a foldable design that allows the poles to pack small, a durable aluminum construction, and plenty of tip and basket attachments.

 Our female testers loved the affordable Trek-Z trekking poles.
 They’re lightweight, have comfy ergonomic cork handles for smaller hands, and are adjustable for shorter heights.
 Plus, they come in vibrant colors that blend well in fields of Rocky Mountain wildflowers.